Biden tells House progressives spending package needs to be between $1.9 trillion and $2.2 trillion - Local News 8

 Biden told the group, according to one of the sources, that was the range he felt Sens.
 Joe Manchin and Kyrsten Sinema would accept but did not specify further within that range.

+Leaving a meeting with Senate Majority Leader Chuck Schumer and White House officials Monday night, House Speaker Nancy Pelosi once again said that the top line would have to be below $3.5 trillion.

+“I’d like to be at three and a half trillion dollars, but we’re not.
+The President said that,” she said, adding, “Pay attention to what the President says.”

-The group reiterated to the President that they remain supportive of the “Build Back Better” plan and they expressed their desire to pass “as robust a plan as they can” through both houses of Congress, a source familiar with the call said.
+The progressives on the call reiterated to the President earlier Monday that they remain supportive of the package and want to pass “as robust a plan as they can” through both houses of Congress, a source familiar with the call said.
 Another source told CNN that Democrats agreed they need to get consensus on a deal and that “something is better than nothing.”

 Congressional Progressive Caucus Chair Pramila Jayapal thanked Biden for “his leadership” in a statement following the meeting and reiterated that the economic spending package and the bipartisan infrastructure plan should move together.